Adversarial Reprogramming of Neural Networks: Introduction

 In this paper, we present the first instances of adversarial reprogramming.
 In Section \ref{sec related}, we discuss related work.
 In Section \ref{sec method}, we present a training procedure for crafting adversarial programs, which cause a neural network to perform a new task.
 In Section \ref{sec results}, we experimentally demonstrate adversarial programs that target several convolutional neural networks designed to classify ImageNet data.
 These adversarial programs alter the network function from ImageNet classification to: counting squares in an image, classifying MNIST digits, and classifying CIFAR-10 images.
-We additionally examine the susceptibility of trained and untrained networks to adversarial reprogramming.
+Next, we examine the susceptibility of trained and untrained networks to adversarial reprogramming.
+We then demonstrate the possibility of reprograming adversarial tasks with adversarial data that has no resemblance to original data, demonstrating that results from transfer learning do not fully explain adversarial reprogramming.
+Further, we demonstrate the possibility of concealing adversarial programs and data.
 Finally, we end in Sections \ref{sec discuss} and \ref{sec conclusion} by discussing and summarizing our results.